migv/hello-world/README.md

 # hello-world
 First test

-This is to see hos this looks like
+This is to see how this looks like